codex-storage/codex-research/papers/Peer-to-Peer_Storage_System_a_Practical_Guideline_to_be_lazy/README.md

 * Every reconstruction implies data traffic over the network
 * If we reconstruct after every single block loss (eager repair), we consume too much bandwidth
-* If we wait for several blocks to be lost (Lazy repair), we can reconstruct the missing block just one time and safe bandwidth
+* If we wait for several blocks to be lost (Lazy repair), we can reconstruct the missing block just one time and save bandwidth
 * If we wait too long before reconstruction, data might be lost if multiple erasures occur simultaneously
 * A model can help us understand the impact of the parameters s, r and r0 on bandwidth and loss rate
 * The distribution of blocks redundancy is a bit counter-intuitive